PHI Token Hits Market Cap of $1.34 Million (PHI)

-PHI Token (CURRENCY:PHI) traded 5.4% higher against the US dollar during the one day period ending at 0:00 AM Eastern on May 11th.
-During the last week, PHI Token has traded down 4.2% against the US dollar.
-One PHI Token coin can currently be purchased for approximately $0.23 or 0.00000401 BTC on cryptocurrency exchanges.
-PHI Token has a total market cap of $1.34 million and $712.00 worth of PHI Token was traded on exchanges in the last 24 hours.
+PHI Token (CURRENCY:PHI) traded 0.4% lower against the US dollar during the 24-hour period ending at 22:00 PM E.T. on May 12th.
+PHI Token has a market capitalization of $1.34 million and approximately $478.00 worth of PHI Token was traded on exchanges in the last day.
+During the last week, PHI Token has traded up 0.7% against the US dollar.
+One PHI Token coin can currently be bought for about $0.23 or 0.00000454 BTC on exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.